-- Educational authorities: This type of programme raises issues of equity for children in the outlying islands.
-Urban children are much more likely to be exposed to some English or French and certainly a lot more print in the L2.
+- Educational authorities: This type of program raises issues of equity for children in the outlying islands.
+Urban children are much more likely to be exposed to some English/French and certainly a lot more print in the L2.
 There is also the question of whether L1 is to be taught as a subject and when or whether literacy is developed in it also.
-For countries like the Solomon Islands and Vanuatu, there is the additional factor of whether the lingua franca, Pijin and Bislama, is to be taught in school and which L1 is to be taught. - Schools: What types of programmes will develop proficiency in the metropolitan language quickly?
-Should these programmes be largely meaning-based or structural?
-What types of resources will be required to facilitate the acquisition of a second language and literacy in it? - Teachers: What strategies can they use to speed up the processes of learning a second language so that it can be used for learning subjects in the school curriculum?
+For countries like the Solomon Islands and Vanuatu, there is the additional factor of the lingua franca, Pijin and Bislama, whether it is to be taught in school and which L1 is to be taught. - Schools: What types of programs will develop proficiency in the metropolitan language quickly?
+Should these programs be largely meaning-based or structural?
+What types of resources will be required to facilitate the acquisition of a SL and literacy in it? - Teachers: What strategies can they use to speed up the processes of learning a second language so that it can be used for learning subjects in the school curriculum?
 Have teachers acquired an understanding of how second languages can be learned more efficiently and effectively?
 What sort of strategies can they use to make the second language comprehensible to students?
-How aware are teachers of the types of problems their students are likely to encounter? - Parents: How can they ensure that a high-status, metropolitan language does not swamp their own language and culture? - Students: Can the students cope with a period of cognitive confusion until their language skills develop enough to make sense of the linguistic input? - Programme materials: To introduce a second language at primary level effectively and to teach students to read in it, materials that portray familiar situations need to be produced.
+How aware are teachers of the types of problems their students are likely to encounter? - Parents: How can they ensure that a more high status, metropolitan language does not swamp their own language and culture? - Students: Can the students put up with a period of cognitive confusion until some language develops to make sense of the linguistic input? - Program materials: To introduce a second language at primary level effectively and to teach students to read in it, materials that portray familiar schemata need to be produced.
 This eases the burden of comprehension considerably and reduces frustration.

-Transitional bilingual programme Type II
+Transitional Bilingual Program Type II

-The Type II programme is different from the Type I largely in terms of the context in which it occurs.
-Unlike Type I typical students, the Type II students come from a majority group and the goal of the programme is to produce bilinguals who are also biliterate.
+The Type II program is different from the Type I largely in terms of the context in which it occurs.
+Unlike Type I typical students, the Type II students come from a majority group and the goal of the program is to produce bilinguals who are also biliterate.
 The societal goals may include maintenance of the L1, as well as the use of the L2 for economic reasons.
-Students typically begin in their L1 and after a few years change to a L2 as the medium of instruction.
+Students typically begin in their L1 and after a few years transit into the use of a L2 as the medium of instruction.